 When bait fishing for salmon we believe the best setup is a Paternoster rig with a star sinker.
-As shown in image below.
+As shown in the image below.
 This gives you 2 separate baits at different heights.
 You could also attach a surf popper if you wanted to further increase your chances.

-Another great variation is is to present 1 full bait with double snelled hooks.
+Another great variation is to present 1 full bait with double snelled hooks.
 This rig is perfect when your target multiple species such as salmon, mulloway and gummy sharks

 By far we believe the best baits are Blue Bait & Pilchards.
 When you come across a big school there likely to take just about anything but we would always go either Blue Bait or Pilchards.